santacsj/basicassembler64/README.md

 The Assembler will stop on errors and print the affected line number and one of the following error codes:
 ```
-1 	No * found at the start of the file
+1 	No *, start of file not found
 2 	Unknown mnemonic
 3 	Unknown addressing mode
 4 	No such addressing mode for mnemonic